cuonggt/rubick/readme.md

 <a name="quickstart-your-rails-applications"></a>
 ### Quickstart Your Rails Applications

-To start Rails built-in web sever WEBrick, you may use the `bin/rails server -b 0.0.0.0` command.
+To start Rails built-in web sever [Puma](https://github.com/puma/puma), you may use the `bin/rails server -b 0.0.0.0` command.
 Once you have started the Rails built-in web server, you can access the site via your web browser:

     http://localhost:3000